Ayoush/commit-history-modifier/README.md

 # CoMmIt-HIStORy-MoDIfIEr
-TeSting Some Sub PROceSs fOR MOdIFyiNG COMmIt HIsTORY
+TeSting Some Sub PROceSs fOR ModIFyiNG COMmIt HIsTORY